iPhone 11 Pro

-There are four colors: gold, Space Gray, silver, and the new-to-Apple Midnight Green.
-Gold and silver feature stainless steel rims with a silver color, while the Space Gray and Midnight Green colors have darkened stainless steel rims.
+There are four iPhone 11 Pro colors: gold, Space Gray, silver, and Midnight Green.
+Gold and silver have stainless steel rims with a silver color, while the Space Gray and Midnight Green colors have darkened stainless steel rims.
 All options have black front-facing features.

 The iPhone 11 Pro boasts a three-lens camera system on the back of the device.
-Apple has included a five-element ultra-wide lens with an f/2.4 aperture and 120-degree field of view, and a six-element f/1.8 wide lens.
+Apple has included a five-element ultra-wide lens with an ƒ/2.4 aperture and 120-degree field of view.
+It also has a six-element ƒ/1.8 wide lens.

 The wide and telephoto lenses have optical image stabilization.

 On October 29, 2019, Apple released a feature in iOS 13.2 called Deep Fusion to the iPhone.
 The feature utilizes machine learning for image processing.
 Deep Fusion is not user-facing and works in the background automatically when certain criteria are met.
 Deep Fusion will not work if the user has enabled "Photos Capture Outside the Frame" within Settings > Camera, and it will not work if using the ultra-wide lens.

 It is typically used for scenes with sub-optimal lighting.
 Optimal lighting scenarios will trigger Smart HDR instead.